Less is More: The Influence of Pruning on the Explainability of CNNs: Theoretical Background

 \subsection{Methods of CNN Explainability}

-\cite{guidotti2018survey} describes the \textit{black-box explanation problem} as the challenge to provide an explanation of the black-box model through an interpretable system or method.
-The difficulty lies in providing insights about the internal processes that lead to a DNN's prediction and further clarifying under which circumstances they can be trusted~\cite{ras2018explanation29} and producing insights into model predictions~\cite{ras2022explainable}.
+\citet{guidotti2018survey} describe the \textit{black-box explanation problem} as the challenge to provide an explanation of the black-box model through an interpretable system or method.
+The difficulty lies in providing insights about the internal processes that lead to a DNN's prediction and further clarifying under which circumstances they can be trusted~\citep{ras2018explanation29} and producing insights into model predictions~\citep{ras2022explainable}.
 DNNs may have millions of parameters, making it hard to analyze their internal representations and the respective information flow throughout the network.
 Their complex learning procedure is determined by many components, including regularization, activation, and loss functions.
 Specifically, CNNs entail complex internal relations due to their structure.
 They consist of sequences of convolutional and pooling layers that learn increasingly higher-level features.
-The challenge here is to reduce the complexity of these operations, which is usually done by visualizing saliency maps~\cite{gilpin2018explaining}.
-In theory, it should be easier for humans to understand CNNs than regular DNNs that do not make use of convolutional layers, as our cognitive skills favour the understanding of this type of visual data~\cite{arrieta2020explainable}.
-This assumption has led to the definition of model-agnostic~\cite{lundberg2017unified,ribeiro2016should} as well as model-specific methods, both of which aim to help with explanations for CNN decisions.
-Model-agnostic methods are applied to any ML algorithm and are usually applied after the model has been trained - post-hoc \cite{carvalho2019machine}.
-While these methods analyze pairs of feature input and output, they do not have access to the inner information of the analyzed models \cite{molnar2020interpretable}.
-Common methods in use are Local Interpretable Model-Agnostic Explanations (LIME) \cite{ribeiro2016should} and Shapley Values (SHAP) \cite{lundberg2017unified}.
-Model-specific methods either map the output back to the given input or explain the representation of the external world inside the layers~\cite{arrieta2020explainable,gilpin2018explaining}.
+The challenge here is to reduce the complexity of these operations, which is usually done by visualizing saliency maps~\citep{gilpin2018explaining}.
+In theory, it should be easier for humans to understand CNNs than regular DNNs that do not make use of convolutional layers, as our cognitive skills favor the understanding of this type of visual data~\citep{arrieta2020explainable}.
+This assumption has led to the definition of model-agnostic~\citep{lundberg2017unified,ribeiro2016should} as well as model-specific methods, both of which aim to help with explanations for CNN decisions.
+Model-agnostic methods are applicable to any ML algorithm and are usually applied after the model has been trained -- post-hoc \citep{carvalho2019machine}.
+While these methods analyze pairs of feature input and output, they do not have access to the inner information of the analyzed models \citep{molnar2020interpretable}.
+Common methods in use are Local Interpretable Model-Agnostic Explanations (LIME) \citep{ribeiro2016should} and Shapley Values (SHAP) \citep{lundberg2017unified}.
+Model-specific methods either map the output back to the given input or explain the representation of the external world inside the layers~\citep{arrieta2020explainable,gilpin2018explaining}.
 Most of the model-specific methods fall into the first category.
-Perturbation-based methods deliver good estimates of the input pixels' impact, yet induce high computational costs~\cite{ancona2017towards}.
-Hence, backpropagation-based methods are commonly used, e.g.~\cite{sundararajan2017axiomatic,shrikumar2017learning,zhou2016correlation,selvaraju2017grad}, as they compute the attributions with one or few forward and backward passes resulting in less computational costs~\cite{ancona2017towards}.
+Perturbation-based methods deliver good estimates of the input pixels' impact yet induce high computational costs~\citep{ancona2017towards}.
+Hence, backpropagation-based methods are commonly used, e.g.,~\citep{sundararajan2017axiomatic,shrikumar2017learning,zhou2016correlation}, as they compute the attributions with one or few forward and backward passes resulting in less computational costs~\citep{ancona2017towards}.
+Most backpropagation-based techniques achieve a balance in visualizing areas of high network sensitivity and high network activation~\citep{gilpin2018explaining}.
+One of the most prominent approaches here is Gradient-Weighted Class Activation Mapping (Grad-CAM) proposed by \citet{selvaraju2017grad}.
+Grad-CAM uses Class Activation Mapping (CAM), originally proposed by Zhou et al.~\citep{zhou2016learning}, and visualizes the regions of an input image that are important for the model's prediction by using the class-specific gradient information.
+Further, this method applies to any CNN-based architecture and does not alter the architecture in any way.